Out of Space is a hectic but casual cooperative game for 1 to 4 players. It is available on Steam and Humble Bundle.

 To make matters more intense, each player must eat and rest.
 Powered rooms have one or more slots to place electronics such as a pumpkin grower.
 Other furniture may be placed anywhere.
 You can find random furniture to place but you can also buy what you need.

 Space is often cramped, the infestation is always spreading and the more rooms you clean, the longer it takes to simply move around.
-The core challenge in Out Of Space is
+The core challenge in Out Of Space is and space management.

 The crew must attend to their own needs but must cut as much time from their chores as possible because every second that passes by, the infestation grows and spreads.